Better Together: 6 Ways to Use Multiple iZotope Plug-ins in Your Next Session

-Remember, the cleanliness of your audio impacts how your processing sounds with mixing tools like Neutron 3 and Nectar 3.
+Remember, the cleanliness of your audio impacts how your processing sounds with mixing tools like Neutron and Nectar 3 Plus.
 If you leave unnecessary clicks in a drum loop, you may trigger Neutron 3’s compressor to compress at the wrong time.
-If there is too much noise and hum in your vocal, Nectar 3’s delays will smudge the contours of your mix.
+If there is too much noise and hum in your vocal, Nectar 3 Plus’s delays will smudge the contours of your mix.
 So be sure to use these plug-ins together to optimize your results.

-One of the great bonuses of the module is Voices Only mode, which only outputs the generated voices by muting the original sound.
-If you double your vocal track with Nectar 3 and use one for copy for the lead and the other for background with Voices Only enabled, a gamut of creative processing options opens up.
+One of the great bonuses of the module is Voices Only mode, which outputs the harmony voices while muting the original sound.
+If you double your vocal track with Nectar 3 Plus and use one for copy for the lead and the other for background with Voices Only enabled, a gamut of creative processing options opens up.

 When mixing in a non-ideal setup, you may add too much low-end, muddying the kick and bass.
 If you’ve been mixing for hours on end, you may add more highs to the vocal than necessary, then turn up the levels of other instruments to compete.
 These decisions throw off the balance of the mix.

 Looking at your Tonal Balance Control 2 window, frequency balance issues can quickly be addressed by considering the location of the white lines within the blue-green overlays.
 In the mix shown here, my lows are overwhelming and my highs are underwhelming.

 To zone in on the issue, hold alt or option (PC vs. Mac) and click the problematic area on the plug-in interface.
 This will solo the corresponding audio within the spectrum, so you can hear what may be contributing most to the imbalance.